Gardenia is one of the most attractive flowers for its heavenly fragrance, snow-white petals, and ability to bear Southern heat.

 Fertilizers

-What to Avoid When Growing Gardenia In Sun
+What to Avoid When Growing Gardenia In the Sun

-Other than the condition mentioned, there are some things you need to avoid while cultivating Gardenia Suns:
+Other than the conditions mentioned, there are some things you need to avoid while cultivating Gardenia Suns:

 Gardenia Bud Drop